-This 22 day-tour is for the true adventurer who wants to dicsover a taste of all that Peru has to offer!
+This 22 days-tour is for the true adventurers who wants to discover a taste of what Peru has to offer!
 From the dry coastal desert to the stunning Andean mountains and the exotic Amazon Jungle, there’s excitement and magic to be found all over this incredible country.
-Our Complete South Peru tour also includes the infamous Inca Trail and entrance to the UNESCO World Heritage Site at Machu Picchu.
+Our Complete South Peru tour also includes the famous Inca Trail and entrance to the UNESCO World Heritage Site at Machu Picchu.
 Embrace authentic culture, meet locals, venture along original Inca trails and absorb the spirit of the real Peru!

 Please contact us to check availability!

-Most of this tour could be rated 2-3/10, but the 4 days of the Inca Trail Trek are more physical: 8 to 12 hour-daily walk with a lot of climbs.
+Most of this tour could be rated 2-3/10, but the 4 days of the Inca Trail Trek are more physical: 8 to12 hour-daily walks with a lot of climbs.

-From December to March – the months of the rainy season – the trail is more difficult.
+From December to March – the rainy season months – the trail is more difficult.

 The tour departs from and returns to Lima, unless you request otherwise.
-Precise departure times will be discussed in your pre-tour briefing.
+More precise departure times will be discussed in your pre-tour briefing.